Skip to main contentArrow Right

 • The private key is used to decrypt the data, is stored on a user's device, and is never shared with anyone.

-This is also called asymmetric encryption since it uses two keys where each key is incomplete without the other.
+This is also called asymmetric encryption since it uses two keys, each of which is incomplete without the other.
 A good brick-and-mortar analogy is a personal physical mailbox with different keys to deposit and access mail, which this video explains in more detail.

 How WebAuthn works